sefffal/PairPlots.jl/docs/src/index.md

 <div class="vp-doc" style="width:80%; margin:auto">

 This package produces pair plots, otherwise known as corner plots or scatter plot matrices: grids of 1D and 2D histograms that allow you to visualize high dimensional data.
+Both Julia and Python are supported (PairPlots.jl and pairplots.py).

 Pair plots are an excellent way to vizualize the results of MCMC simulations, but are also a useful way to vizualize correlations in general data tables.

-PairPlots.jl is inspired by the excellent [corner.py](https://corner.readthedocs.io/en/latest/index.html) and [chainconsumer.py](https://samreay.github.io/ChainConsumer/usage.html) packages.
+PairPlots is inspired by the excellent [corner.py](https://corner.readthedocs.io/en/latest/index.html) and [chainconsumer.py](https://samreay.github.io/ChainConsumer/usage.html) packages.

-The current version of PairPlots.jl requires the [Makie](https://docs.makie.org/stable/) plotting library.
+The current version of PairPlots uses the [Makie](https://docs.makie.org/stable/) plotting library.
 If instead you prefer to use Plots.jl, you can install the legacy version `0.6` of PairPlots (see [archived documentation here](https://github.com/sefffal/PairPlots.jl/blob/b632abd79c0dfbe7387d44393f4fb5b7f74ac5d8/README.md))

 </div>